griffithlab/rnaseq_tutorial_wiki/Solutions.md

 Start IGV on your laptop.
 Load the HCC1395_normal.bam & HCC1395_tumor.bam files in IGV.
 You can load the necessary files in IGV directly from your web accessible amazon workspace (see below) using 'File' -> 'Load from URL'.

 **HCC1395BL (normal) alignment**:
 http://__YOUR_DNS_NAME__/rnaseq/practice/alignments/hisat2/HCC1395_normal.bam

 **HCC1395 tumor alignment**:
 http://__YOUR_DNS_NAME__/rnaseq/practice/alignments/hisat2/HCC1395_tumor.bam

+**Answers**
+* Load your merged normal and tumor BAM files into IGV.
+Navigate to this location on chromosome 22: 'chr22:38,466,394-38,508,115'.
+What do you see here?
+How would you describe the direction of transcription for the two genes?
+Does the reported strand for the reads aligned to each of these genes appear to make sense?
+How do you modify IGV settings to see the clearly?
+This region contains two genes, 'KDELR3' and 'DDX17'.
+With repect to direction of transcription, these genes are arranged in a tail-to-tail fashion (their transcription end points are coming together).
+KDELR3 is transcribed from the '+ve' or 'top' strand (left to right) and DDX17 is transcribed from the '-ve' or 'bottom' strand (right to left).
+Yes, the reads aligned appear to correspond to the expected strand of transcription.
+To view this pattern, do an option click within the alignment track and select 'Color alignments by' and 'first-of-pair strand' from the viewing options.
+You can do this for both normal and tumor alignment tracks seperately.
+* How can we modify IGV to color reads by Read Group?
+How many read groups are there for each sample (tumor & normal)?
+What are your read group names for the tumor sample?
+* What are the options for visualizing splicing or alternative splicing patterns in IGV?
+Navigate to this location on chromosome 22: 'chr22:40,363,200-40,367,500'.
+What splicing event do you see?

 ---